skryukov/inertia_rails-contrib/docs/guide/links.md

 ## Custom headers

-The `headers` attribute allows you to add custom headers to an Inertia link.
+The `headers` prop allows you to add custom headers to an Inertia link.
 However, the headers Inertia uses internally to communicate its state to the server take priority and therefore cannot be overwritten.

 :::tabs key:frameworks
 == Vue 2